 New reports published by HS2 on 7th July have recommended that the HS2 proposed route in South Yorkshire should be changed.
 The suggestion now is that the main HS2 route should be moved eastwards and not stop at Meadowhall.
 In addition, some HS2 trains will do a loop into along the existing track through Chesterfield and into the Sheffield Midlands station and re-join the HS2 track further north.

-A consultation is now open until 9th March on these proposals.
+A consultation is was open until 9th March on these proposals.
 Our response can be found as a download below.

-A map of the new suggested route thorough Sheffield and Rotherham and the likely impact on local sites of importance for wildlife is below.
+A map of the new suggested route thorough Sheffield and Rotherham and the likely impact on local sites of importance for wildlife is above.

 The new proposed main line is likely to directly impact the following important sites for wildlife:

 |Nor Wood and Locks||Local Wildlife Site and Ancient Woodland – including the nationally scarce Large-leaved Lime and True Fox-sedge|